QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Experiments

 \subsection{Results of Path Planning}

-We conduct real-world tests to evaluate the path planning performance of a quadruped agent targeting various objects under two distinct strategies.
-The non-cost strategy does not consider terrain costs, leading the agent to opt for the shortest path to the target.
-Therefore, the agent is often involved in navigating through challenging terrains, thereby increasing the risk of failure.
-In contrast, we employ an LMM to assign costs to complex terrains, which directs the robot along smoother and safer routes.
-As illustrated in Figure~\ref{fig:path_plan}, the LMM-based cost assignment method demonstrates superior performance to the non-cost strategy.
-This enhancement is primarily due to the LMM's effectiveness in guiding the robot away from challenging terrains, substantially reducing the likelihood of task failure.
+\textit{\textbf{Cost map effectively helps the robot avoid challenging obstacles.} } We conduct real-world experiments to evaluate the path planning performance of a quadruped agent targeting various objects under two distinct strategies.
+The non-cost strategy disregards terrain costs, causing the agent to select the shortest path to the target.
+This often leads to navigating through challenging terrains, increasing the risk of failure.
+In contrast, our approach employs an LMM to assign costs to complex terrains, guiding the robot along smoother and safer paths.
+As shown in Figure~\ref{fig:path_plan} (a) and (b), our cost map strategy outperforms the non-cost strategy.
+This improvement is largely due to the LMM's effectiveness in guiding the robot away from challenging obstacles, substantially reducing the likelihood of task failure.
+Without such a cost map, the agent struggles to adjust its path around obstacles, leading to failure, such as when navigating over a mattress.
+Figure~\ref{fig:path_plan} (c) illustrates how varying instruction enables the LMM to assign different costs to terrains, resulting in varied paths.
+For more details, please refer to the supplementary video.

-However, it is essential to acknowledge that the current agent's performance is still limited by many factors, such as the accuracy of the depth camera and limitations in the segmentation model.
-Our future work may focus on improving the precision and robustness of the perception module to promote the robot's navigation capabilities in complex real-world environments.